davidofgold/startng/README.md

 Here is another link to my [Lucid](https://lucid.blog/edimainwang/post/1566569353) blog post about my experience so far with the tasks.

 And here is another link to my final output published on [Lucid](https://lucid.blog/edimainwang/post/1566570285) blog.

+This is where I shared my CSS experience on [Lucid](https://lucid.blog/edimainwang/post/cascading-styles-83c) blog.